Bloomberg file management Internal tool redesign

 - Analyze general file organizational strategies

-To accomplish my research goals within the scope of three months, I chose to perform the following research activities:
+To accomplish my research goals within the scope of three months, I performed the following research activities:

 - User Interviews - Interviewed 11 internal users regarding their file management behaviors and tool usage